cmimprota/CSR/README.md

 scp -r path-to-the-directory-on-local-pc/cil-spring20-project/twitter-datasets nethzusername@login.leonhard.ethz.ch:~/cil-spring20-project/
 ```

-Input your nethz password if prompted (SHOULD NOT HAPPEN IF YOU HAVE DONE SSH STEP)

 - Login to Leonhard as instructed before and run everything on it from now on
 - Get latest version of your code
 ```shell script